 Employees can use employee advocacy and social selling software like EveryoneSocial as well.
 This gives employees a platform to share interesting content on their networks.
 The content could be industry related, company resources, etc.

 Since most employees will have social media accounts with followers, this content is much more valued and trusted than if a company handle was sharing information.

 Without allowing social media, your company can miss huge sales and marketing opportunities.

-Another point to this section: employees may feel like you don’t trust them by blocking social media or internet.
+Another point in this section: employees may feel like you don’t trust them by blocking social media or the internet.
 You’ve created a resentment in the work environment without really realizing it.